River Guardians Scheme Launched

 Easter Hunt for Cheadle Hulme misconnections

-On Saturday 5th March 2016 the Healthy Rivers Trust launched a campaign to encourage residents to check their plumbing as part of the Great Cheadle Hulme Easter Hunt.
+On Saturday 5th March 2016 the Mersey Rivers Trust launched a campaign to encourage residents to check their plumbing as part of the Great Cheadle Hulme Easter Hunt.
 Find out more here.

 Staff had a stall at the Cheadle Makers Market outside the White Hart pub and provided information to local residents to help them check their domestic plumbing connections and make sure they do not have a misconnection.